 Card Delivery

-The last time I checked, the price of a single 1st class US stamp was 58 cents, which might be a tad high for your budget depending on how many cards you plan to send.
 Instead of mailing your holiday cards, save a stamp and hand deliver the ones that you can.
-You could also consider sending Christmas postcards instead of greeting cards inside envelopes – this will save you almost 20 cents per stamp.
+You could also consider sending Christmas postcards instead of greeting cards inside envelopes – this will save you 15 cents per stamp.

 #3 Affordable Christmas Clothes

-Special clothes for Christmas are another line item you will want to include in your frugal Christmas budget if you plan on buying them.
-To be honest, when we adopted an extremely frugal budget, this category was crossed off our list entirely.
-We make do with what we already own.
-However, if you are going to spend money on special holiday clothes, I have a few ideas on how to cut costs and save money at Christmas.
+To be honest, when I adopted an extremely frugal lifestyle, this category was crossed off my list entirely.
+I make do with what I already own.
+However, if you are going to spend money on special holiday clothes, I have a few ideas on how to cut costs and save money at Christmas!

 Ugly Sweaters